Skip Navigation

 Impact

-PBE students are more engaged owing to increased interest in the curriculum.
+PBE students are more engaged due to increased interest in and relevance of the curriculum.

-Learning increases owing to increased relevance of curriculum, which is engaging and connected to the community.
+Learning increases owing to the increased relevance of the curriculum, which is engaging and connected to the community.

 • All schools in The Place Network are performing at or above the district mean in math and science proficiency.